Tourism in Rajasthan

 Rajasthan is one of the most popular tourist destinations in India, for both domestic and international tourists.

-Rajasthan attracts tourists for its historical forts, palaces, art and culture with its slogan "Padharo Mhare Desh".
-Jaipur, also known as Pink City, is a very popular tourist destination, being the capital of Rajasthan and a part of the Golden Triangle.
-The Walled City of Jaipur is a UNESCO World Heritage Site and is only the second Indian city to be recognized, after Ahmedabad.
+Rajasthan attracts tourists for its historical forts, palaces, art and culture with its slogan "Padharo Mhare Desh (Welcome to my land)".
+The capital city, Jaipur, also known as Pink City, is a very popular tourist destination and it is a part of the Golden Triangle.
+The Walled City of Jaipur is only the second Indian city to be recognized as a UNESCO World Heritage Site, after Ahmedabad.

 The palaces of Jaipur, lakes of Udaipur, and desert forts of Jodhpur, Bikaner, and Jaisalmer are among the most preferred destinations of many tourists, Indian and foreign.
 Tourism accounts for almost 15% of the state's domestic product.
 In 2019, 52 million domestic tourists visited Rajasthan.

 Palaces

 Rajasthan is known for its historical hill forts & palaces, it is claimed as the best place for tourism-related to palaces.